 Tiny Homes are creative and beautiful Each Home can be personalized!
 Unlike the “People Storage” model of public housing and shelter systems, each house can be built with dignity, beauty, and creativity in mind.
 And each house can be modified to the needs and tastes of each inhabitant.

-– They are Cheap to build!… And a Cheap Long Term Solution too! – OM Build, a group using Tiny Homes to provide housing for homeless folks in Madison, Wisconsin, came up with a smart design – houses built on trailers for $5000 each – OM Village
+– They are Cheap to build!… And a Cheap Long Term Solution too! – OM (Occupy Madison) Build, a group using Tiny Homes to provide housing for homeless folks in Madison, Wisconsin, came up with a smart design – houses built on trailers for $5000 each – OM Village

 Opportunity Village in Eugene, OR, formed a Company called Backyard Bungalows that designs and builds Tiny Homes for $2500 each.
 They build them without trailers and using volunteer labor to keep the prices low.